OzzyCzech/ozzyczech.cz/content/Development/WordPress/Register and setup WordPress widgets from PHP code.md

-# Wordpress: register and setup witgets from PHP code
+# Register and setup WordPress widgets from PHP code

-#PHP driven registration of the Widgets in #Wordpress can be quite confusing.
+#PHP driven registration of the Widgets in #WordPress can be quite confusing.
 There is my way how to handle it:

 ```php
 class Widgets {